Voggastur/full-stack-framework-project/README.md

 The Products product_detail view had to be modified to also show reviews, but from there on all the code is handmade, although a lot of repeating patterns could be used.

 * Corey Schafer on Youtube have good video tutorials for Django beginners that helped me write the faq app and relevant models.
-Youtube in general is a good source of educating material related to Django, although most like to suddenly spice up the projects with difficult concepts.
+Youtube in general is a good source of educating material related to Django, although most of them like to suddenly spice up the projects with difficult concepts.
 This makes it difficult to absorb the knowledge and I could only gain a bit here and there.
-That's why the Corey Schafer tutorials were good, he didn't unnecessararily complicate his beginner tutorials.
+That's why I want to credit Corey Schafer here, he didn't unnecessararily complicate his beginner tutorials, and I achieved a treshold of understanding.

 * The Stripe [webpage](https://www.stripe.com/) was checked frequently to understand and test webhooks, and set up a new endpoint.

-* Slack was a frequent source of solutions when troubleshooting, and valuable insights were gained from discussions with other students.
+* Slack was a frequent source of help when troubleshooting, and valuable insights were gained from discussions with other students.

 <a href="#TableContents">Back to Table of Contents</a>